rallersia/console-chat/README.md

 # java-console-chat
-Simple console server application with users db on postgreSQL and messaging in session
+Simple server with users db on postgreSQL and socket communication with clients to login / registration and messaging in session.